Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Related work

 Although existing works have attempted to capture hierarchical dependencies among labels, most of them just learned the fixed relationships along classification taxonomies, which prevents the model from learning complex structural dependencies across different labels.
-In this work, we model the adaptive inherent semantics across labels at the same level or across different levels while incorporating the constraint of hierarchical taxonomy to learn abundant structural information compared to previous methods.
+In this work, we model the adaptive inherent semantics across labels at the same level or across different levels while incorporating the constraint of hierarchical taxonomy to learn abundant structural information.
+Furthermore, in contrast to previous methods, this approach integrates bi-directional vertical information along the taxonomy, helping to capture the consistent hierarchical semantics.